-- The UAS's size, weight, speed, and operational capability; - Operation of the UAS in close proximity to Airports, Power Plants, Fuel Depots and populated areas; and - Operation of the UAS within visual line of sight of the operator.
+- The UAS's size, weight, speed, and operational capability - Operation of the UAS in close proximity to airports and populated areas; and - Operation of the UAS within visual line of sight of the operator.

-Reform Act § 333 (a).
-Lastly, if the Secretary determines that such vehicles "may operate safely in the national airspace system, the Secretary shall establish requirements for the safe operation of such aircraft in the national airspace system."
-Id. §333(c) (emphasis added)2.
+Reform Act Section 333 (a).
+Lastly, if the Secretary determines that such vehicles "may operate safely in the national airspace system, the Secretary Shall establish requirements for the safe operation of such aircraft in the national airspace system."
+ID Section 333(c) (emphasis added)

-The Federal Aviation Act expressly grants the FAA the authority to issue exemptions.
-This statutory authority by its terms includes exempting civil aircraft, as the term is defined under §40101 of the Act, which includes sUAS, from the requirement that all civil aircraft must have a current airworthiness certificate.
+The Federal Aviation Act expressively grants the FAA the authority to issue exemptions.
+This statutory authority by its terms includes exempting civil aircraft, as the term is defined under section 40101 of the Act, that includes sUASs, from the requirement that civil aircraft must have a current airworthiness certificate.

-Applicant interprets this provision to place the duty on the Administrator to not only process applications for exemptions under section 333, but for the Administrator to craft conditions for the safe operation of the UAS, if it should be determined that the conditions set forth herein do not fulfill the statutory requirements for approval.
+Applicant interprets this provision to place the duty on the Administrator not only process applicants for exemptions under section 333, but for the administrator to craft conditions for the safe operation of the UAS, if it should be determined that the conditions set forth herein do not fulfill the statutory requirements for approval.

-The Administrator may grant an exemption from a requirement of a regulation prescribed under subsection (a) or (b) of this section or any sections 44702-44716 of this title if the Administrator finds the exemption in the public interest.
-49 U.S.C. §44701(f) See also 49 USC §44711(a); 49 USC §44704; 14 CFR §91.203 (a) (1).
+The Administrator may grant an exemption from a requirement of a regulation prescribed under subsection (a) or (b) of this section or any sections 44702-44716 of this title if the Administrator find the exemption in the public interest.
+49 U.S.C.
+Section 44701(f) see also 49 USC Section 44711(a); 49 USC Section 44704; 14 CFR Section 91.203 (a) (1).

-Habana Avenue LLC's sUAS are multi rotor craft, weighting 55 or fewer lbs. including payload.
-They operate, under normal conditions at a speed of no more than 50 mph and have the capability to hover, and move in the vertical and horizontal plane simultaneously.
-They will operate only in line of sight and will operate only within the sterile area described in the Fly Habana General Operating Manual, (hereinafter "GOM").
-3 Such operations will insure that the sUAS will "not create a hazard to users of the national airspace system or the public."
-4
+Down East Emergency Medicine Institute (DEEMI), sUASs fixed wing and rotorcraft, weighing 55 or fewer or lbs. including payload.
+They operate, under normal conditions at a speed of no more than 70 knots and in the case of our multirotors have a capability to hover, and move in the vertical and horizontal plane simultaneously.
+They will operate in a line of sight and will operate only within the sterile area made up of farm land, power utility grid and towers.